m-mcgowan/spark-unit-test/README.md

 If the test code hasn't requested the test suite starts immediately, the test suite will wait until:

-- a 't' is sent over Serial
+- a 't' is sent over Serial, or
 - the `cmd(start)` function is called.

 E.g. to start the tests via the cloud: